waddington/undergrad_project-diagnosing_alzheimers/README.md

 # Diagnosing Alzheimers Disease

 This repo contains the project that I completed as part of the final year of my computer science undergraduate course.
-While I still plan to develope this, I will do so in other repo's to preserve the state of this at the time of submission.
+While I still plan to develop this, I will do so in other repo's to preserve the state of this at the time of submission.

 ## This project was: